-As you may be aware, Cape Town, and the Cape Winelands, are currently experiencing one of the worst droughts in recent history.
-The region is severely water-stressed.
-So this does have an impact on both locals and visitors alike.
+As you may be aware, Cape Town, and the Cape Winelands, had one of the worst droughts in recent history last summer.
+Though we are now in the winter rainfall period, the region is still not ‘out of the woods’ yet.
+So even though the rain is now falling, there are still water restrictions.
+This has an impact on both locals and visitors alike.

-But yes, there are current water-saving measures in place that you should be aware of.
-That way, when you arrive, you’ll have a clear idea of what to expect (and how to help!)
+There are still water-saving measures in place that you should be aware of.
 Unfortunately it means that you won’t be able to have a 10 minute shower, but these are minor setbacks in what should be a memorable experience.

 So what should you expect?